 The walk officially starts at 6am but many experienced walkers start at 5am and some even earlier.
 This is to beat the hot sun later in the day.

-A selection of Barbados Railway Photos posted by Anthony Hinds in the Facebook Group: Old Time Photos Barbados.
+A selection of Barbados Railway Photos posted by Anthony Hinds and others in the Facebook Group: Old Time Photos Barbados.
 You can click on the the thumbnail images to see a full-size photo.

 Links to the Barbados Railway:

 - Some background on the Barbados Railway.